BMBenkyou/DT-Screening-Todo-List/README.md

 ## How the task was tackled

+## Note: Tasks do not persist yet and design needs improvement
 ### Adding task:
 - reference a var to the submit button
 - reference a var for input